-\begin{theorem} Let $p\in P$ be a trefoil parameter.
-Then, $p$ is an accumulation point in the space of vector fields for infinitely many period-doubling and saddle-node bifurcation sets. \end{theorem} \begin{proof} For completeness, let us recall sections 2,3 of \cite{GKP}.
+\begin{proposition} Let $F_p$ be a trefoil parameter.
+Then, the vector field $F_p$ is an accumulation point for infinitely many period-doubling and saddle-node bifurcation sets in the space of $C^\infty$ vector fields on $\mathbf{R}^3$. \end{proposition} \begin{proof} For completeness, let us first recall Sections 3.2 and 3.1 of \cite{GKP}.
 In that paper, the setting is that of a smooth, two-parameter family of vector fields $\{X_{(a_1,a_2)}\}_{(a_1,a_2)\in O}$, with $(a_1,a_2)$ varying smoothly in some open set $O\subseteq\mathbf{R}^2$.
 Assume there exists a curve $\gamma\subseteq O$ corresponding to the existence of homoclinic trajectories.
-Also assume the saddle indices along $\gamma$ are all strictly lesser then $1$ - that is, by Shilnikov's Theorem the dynamics around these homoclinic trajectories all generate infinitely many suspended Smale horseshoes.\\

-As proven in \cite{GKP}, under these assumptions one can construct a function $B$ from the phase space to $O$.
-The analysis of $B$ allows one to find a family of spirals, $\{\delta_o\}_{o\in\gamma}$, s.t. $\delta_o$ is a curve in $O$, spiralling towards $o$.
-Each $\delta_o$ corresponds to the existence of a periodic trajectory, which undergoes a cascade of period-doubling and saddle-node bifurcations as $\delta_o$ accumulates on $o$.
-Moreover, this family of spirals varies continuously when $o\in\gamma$ varies - and provided the saddle index along $\gamma$ is bounded, there exists some $c>0$ s.t. $\forall o\in\gamma$, $diam(\delta_o)>c$ (with that diameter taken w.r.t. the Euclidean metric in $O$).
-When the function $B$ was analyzed, its critical values corresponded to curves of period-doubling and saddle-node bifurcations - and these critical values accumulated around every point in $\gamma$ (see Sections $2,3$ in \cite{GKP} for more details).
-That is, for any $\epsilon<0$ and any $o\in\gamma$ there exist $\Gamma_1,\Gamma_2$, a saddle node bifurcation curve and a period doubling bifurcation curve (respectively) s.t. $d(\Gamma_i,o)<\epsilon,i=1,2$. \\
+Also assume the saddle indices along $\gamma$ are all strictly lesser then $1$.
+As proven in \cite{GKP}, under these assumptions there exists a family of spirals, $\{\delta_o\}_{o\in\gamma}$ satisfying: \begin{itemize} \item $\delta_o$ is a curve in $O$, spiralling towards $o$. \item $\delta_o$ is a subset of $O$ corresponding the existence of a periodic trajectory $T$ for the vector field $X_s$, $s\in\delta_0$. \item Provided the saddle index along $\gamma$ is bounded, there exists some $c>0$ s.t. $\forall o\in\gamma$, $diam(\delta_o)>c$ (with that diameter taken w.r.t. the Euclidean metric in $O$) \item As $s\in\delta_o$ goes to $o$ along $\delta_0$, $T$ undergoes a cascade of period-doubling and saddle node bifurcations.
+Consequentially, the period-doubling and saddle-node bifurcation sets in $O$ are dense around every point in $o\in\gamma$. \end{itemize}